Show transcript Play Pause

 radrevier.ruhr

-The boat lift is Point 32 in the radrevier.ruhr and part of the Industrial Heritage Cycle Route.
-The Schiffshebewerk is, for example, the destination of the cycle tour from Herne to the boat lift.
+The shiplift is Junction 32 along the radrevier.ruhr and is part of the Industrial Heritage cycle route.
+The shiplift is, for example, the destination point on the cycle tour ‘From Herne to the Henrichenburg Shiplift.’

 Site map